Cymraeg

 Avoiding alcohol and drugs

 Alcohol is a depressant - it lowers the mood.
 Other non-prescribed drugs are best avoided.
-If you think alcohol or drug use might be a problem, you can contact DAN 24/7 on 08080 808 2234 or text DAN followed by your query to 81066.
+If you think alcohol or drug use might be a problem, you can contact DAN 24/7 on 08080 808 2234.
 While drinking can seem to help with some of the symptoms of panic, it usually makes things worse in the long run.

 Self-help resources